wso2-extensions/identity-oauth-uma/docs/tryout.md

 To demonstrate the UMA flow using WSO2 IS as the authorization server, let’s consider a sample scenario where the resource owner wants to share a resource on their resource server with a requesting party.
 This requesting party uses a client to view the resource owner's resource.
 Note that the resource owner wants to allow this requesting party to only have view permission to their resource.

-Once you try out the guide you will understand how to use UMA 2.0 to do the following:
+Once you try out the guide, you will understand how to use UMA 2.0 to do the following:

 -   Outsource authorization.
 -   Control resources and share resources in a selective manner via a